tdarusch/pf2/README.md

 # pf2
-messing around with tailwind and animation stuff
+messing around with mui v5 and animation stuff